taskcluster/taskcluster-docs/src/manual/task-execution/workers.md

 identified in the task run information.
 This information can be useful to identify misbehaving workers by examining the runs of failed tasks.

+You can drill down to a list of currently-running workers, arranged by provisioner worker type, at https://tools.taskcluster.net/provisioners.

 ## Claiming Tasks

 Workers signal their availability for new work by calling the Queue's